boostup/react-semantic-ui-kit/README.md

 A responsive UI kit for the Web based on [Create React App](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) & [Semantic UI React](https://react.semantic-ui.com/introduction).

+## Current status

+As it stands today, this kit consists of around a dozen UI components (please refer to the [_Roadmap_](https://github.com/boostup/react-semantic-ui-kit#roadmap) section).
+Approximately a third of them are at a "new born" stage.
+Meaning, there is no error handling or edge case management.
+However, given the [relatively painless learning curve with React](https://hackernoon.com/react-vs-polymer-83b4375a5a42), and since we'll BE building our components on top of very mature and stable libraries, I don't anticipate a lot work on those aspects.
+The rest of the components are yet to be implemented.

 ## Vision
 The idea is to build a UI kit which provides support to chrome/blink on desktop and touch devices as the first global milestone.
 Then, React Native as the second one.
 However, I personally am only just starting with React, so I know next to nothing about the specifics of React Native.
-It does need to be taken into account since the beginning though.
+It does need to be taken into account since the beginning of this project though.

-The vision is to compose a UI Kit which allows for quick development of prototypes or apps for personal use mainly.
+The vision is to compose a UI Kit which allows for quick development of prototypes to show client, create POCs or apps for personal use mainly.
 This doesn't feel so far fetched given [the rich component library](https://react.semantic-ui.com/introduction) that Semantic UI has brought to the community.

 What about you?
-Like me, don't you need a quick and performant UI kit solution to develop all the the app ideas you've accumulated over the years?
-So many APIs are available, there are so many things we can create nowadays.
+Like me, don't you need a quick and performant UI kit solution to develop all the app ideas you've accumulated over the years?
+So many APIs are available; so many apps we can build nowadays!

 ## Composition vs Inheritance
 This project shouldn't be extremely long or difficult.
 The tasks here consist in developping new components on top of existing ones found in the Semantic UI React component library.
 Most of the work should be achievable mainly through composition.